 DISCUSSION

 The viral proteins play a striking role in diagnosing COVID-19 and monitoring the production of antibodies against the coronavirus by serological tests.
 In this regard, tests for COVID-19 can be either nucleic acid amplification tests (RT-qPCR) or serological tests.
 While RT-qPCR is recommended for active coronavirus infection, serological tests are recommended for antibody response [immunoglobulin M (IgM) and IgG][22].
-Thus, serologic testing and antibody analysis are useful to verify whether there has been previous exposure to the virus and to qualify the patient's humoral immunity levels and types of antibodies produced[23].
+Thus, serologic testing and antibody analysis are useful to verify whether there has been previous exposure to the virus and to quatify the patient's humoral immunity levels and types of antibodies produced[23].

 Therefore, the production of specific antibodies is essential, since they are responsible for effective protection against the severe forms of the disease, even though there are other cells, such as TCD4+ and TCD8+, that act in the immunity process[24].
 In addition, IgM antibodies provide the first line of defense during infections, while IgG production provides immunity and long-term memory[25].